Thejaswini-M/ADK/README.md

 LCA Optimization Agent (FastAPI + GCP Pub/Sub)

 This project implements a lightweight  Optimization Agent as a REST API using FAST API, simulating an ADK-style agent.
-It receives LCA data, applies simple optimization logic, and publishes optimization suggestions to a Google Cloud Pub/Sub topic for downstream consumption (by another agent like a HiL Agent).
+It receives LCA data, applies simple optimization logic, and publishes optimization suggestions to a Google Cloud Pub/Sub topic for downstream consumption (by another agent  HiL Agent).

 Features & Flow:
 -->A http endpoint to receive a lca crate data and processing logic to produce otimized suggestion